- Pause points

 - Do you think Athena is remorseful when she sees the spider’s exquisite web?

 Arachne’s behaviour provides an interesting contrast with that of Baukis and Philemon.
 Both Arachne and Baukis and Philemon give strangers the sort of welcome which Zeus, as the god of hospitality, would expect to be given to strangers.
-But whereas Baukis and Philemon are humble, unassuming and deeply respectful of the gods, Arachne is self-assured and self-confident: first, she rejects the old woman’s suggestion that her talent at weaving is a gift from Athena; then, completed unaffected by Athena adopting her real form, she sits looking straight at her, uncowed and unbowed, and readily accepts the goddess’ challenge.
-She is punished not because her skill at weaving is equal to that of Athena — in fact, Athena accepts that Arachne’s tapestry is better than hers — but because of the failure to acknowledge her debt to Athena and because of her excessive self-confidence (hubris, as the Greeks called it).
+But whereas Baukis and Philemon are humble and deeply respectful of the gods, Arachne is self-assured and self-confident: first, she rejects the old woman’s suggestion that her talent at weaving is a gift from Athena; then, completely unaffected by Athena adopting her real form, she sits looking straight at her, uncowed and unbowed, and readily accepts the goddess’ challenge.
+The story suggests that she is punished not because her skill at weaving is equal to that of Athena — in fact, Athena accepts that Arachne’s tapestry is better than hers — but because of the failure to acknowledge her debt to Athena and because she was so self-confident (hubris, as the Greeks called it).
+This could be an interesting opportunity as part of the discussions above to ask students whether they think being confident like Arachne is a good or bad thing?
+Should Arachne have been humbler?
+Or actually is it a good thing to believe in yourself as much as she does.

-Athena comes across as something of a prima donna.
-She snorts with indignation when she hears the rumour about Arachne’s skill as a weaver; she is very quick to reveal her true nature when Arachne says she is happy for Athena to come to her cottage; she is a bad loser.
-In fact, in the end her behaviour perfectly illustrates the theme she chose for the weaving competition — the changeless power of the mighty gods and goddesses.
-She may be a goddess but in her conduct there is more than a hint of one very human failing, jealousy.
+Athena might also be said to have a great deal of self-confidence and sense of superiority: she snorts with indignation when she hears the rumour about Arachne’s skill as a weaver; she is very quick to reveal her true nature when Arachne says she is happy for Athena to come to her cottage; she is a bad loser.
+In fact, in the end her behaviour perfectly illustrates the theme she chose for the weaving competition; the changeless power of the mighty gods and goddesses.
+She may be a goddess, but in her conduct there is more than a hint of one very human failing, jealousy.
+Following on from ideas about self-confidence in relation to Arachne, you may wish to ask if we feel differently about Athena’s confidence; as a goddess is it more acceptable from her.

-- Debate Thomas Edison’s view that ‘Genius is one percent inspiration and ninety-nine percent perspiration’.
+- Try debating Thomas Edison’s view that ‘Genius is one percent inspiration and ninety-nine percent perspiration’.

 - Write a dialogue between Athena and Hermes on Mount Olympos in which they discuss their recent visits to mortals.
 Try to bring out the ways in which their experiences were similar or different.